sirosen/globus-sdk-python/CONTRIBUTING.md

       confused by characters like `\\`
   - For complex functionality, include sample usage in docstrings
   - Comment liberally
-  - Use dobule-quotes for strings, except when quoting a string containing double-quotes but not containing single quotes
+  - Use double-quotes for strings, except when quoting a string containing double-quotes but not containing single quotes
   - Use examples very liberally in documentation, and show where you imported from within the SDK.
 Start at least one example with